If you buy through external links, we may earn a small affiliate commission. Read our affiliate disclosure in full.

 A dermatologist will also be able to evaluate your overall treatment regimen taking into account the over-the-counter and skincare products you already use and how these factor into your skincare regimen along with possible prescription therapies.

-Acne-prone skin is one of the most common skin types and skin problem encountered.
+Acne-prone skin is one of the most common skin types and skin problems encountered.
 It can be found in anyone and is not unique to adolescence or youth.

 Acne-prone skin is prevalent, and research continues to investigate the best ways to avoid acne flares and prevent flares of one of the most common skin concerns in people.